Endometriosis natural treatments: can you use acupuncture and Chinese herbs to treat the symptoms associated with endometriosis?

 “Traditional Chinese Medicine identifies the energetic cause for each individual and determines a treatment strategy for each patient based on their signs and symptoms”.

-Call me to make an appointment or to ask questions you may have – ph 3357 3205 .
+If you have any questions surrounding your current complaint, please call us to make an appointment, or to ask questions you may have – ph 3357 3205 .

 1 Cochrane S et al, March 2014 Volume 2014: 6 Pages 313—325 International Journal of Women’s Health

 2 Kong S et al, Volume (2014), Article ID 146383, 16 pages Evidence-Based Comp and Alternative Medicine

 3 Armour M, Dahlen HG, Zhu X, Farquhar C, Smith CA (2017) The role of treatment timing and

 mode of stimulation in the treatment of primary dysmenorrhea with acupuncture: